Index Divergence Example

 Hidden RSI Bearish Stock Divergence Setup

-Forms when stocks trading price is making a lower high ( LH ), but oscillator indicator is showing a higher high ( HH ).
+Forms when stocks price is forming/making a lower high ( LH ), but oscillator indicator is showing a higher high ( HH ).

-Hidden bearish divergence set-up forms when there is a retracement in a down-wards trend.
+Hidden bearish divergence set-up forms when there's a retracement in a down-wards trend.

-This divergence example set-up confirms that a retracement move is exhausted.
+This divergence setup illustration set-up confirms that a retracement move is exhausted.
 This divergence indicates underlying strength of a downwards trend.

-RSI classic bearish divergence occurs when stock price is making a higher high (HH), but the RSI technical indicator is lower high (LH).
+RSI classic bearish divergence occurs when stock price is forming/making a higher high (HH), but the RSI technical indicator is lower high (LH).

 RSI Classic bearish divergence signals a possible shift in trend from upward to downwards.
-This is because even though the price moved higher the volume of buyers that moved trading price higher was less as illustrated and shown by the RSI indicator.
-This is an indicator of the underlying weakness of the up-ward trend.
+This is because even though the price moved higher the volume of buyers that moved price higher was less as illustrated & displayed and shown by the RSI indicator.
+This is a technical indicator of the underlying weakness of the upward trend.